Take 5 weeks this summer to teach in Thailand ... and receive a cash stipend!

 - Alumni teacher network and events.

-- Extensive medical, accident and dental insurance along with emergency evacuation insurance.
+- Extensive medical, accident and dental insurance along with emergency evacuation insurance for US citizens.

 - Important documents, including in-depth pre-departure packs, orientation information, and all in-country informational materials.